Tracheoesophageal Fistula and Esophageal Atresia

 Seattle Children’s has the only team in the region with expertise in all the areas that babies with TEF/EA may need.
 Sometimes care starts before birth, if an ultrasound during pregnancy suggests your baby has TEF/EA.

-If you would like an appointment, ask your pregnancy care provider to refer you to our Prenatal Diagnosis and Treatment Program.
+If you would like an appointment, ask your pregnancy care provider to refer you to our Fetal Care and Treatment Center.
 If you would like more information or have a referral, call 206-987-5629 to make an appointment.
 Providers, see how to refer a patient.

 - At Seattle Children’s we care for 10 to 15 new patients with these rare conditions each year.
 We follow many other children long-term.
 Doctors from several states refer babies with TEF/EA to us.

-- If doctors suspect TEF/EA during pregnancy, the team at our Prenatal Diagnosis and Treatment team can do a detailed assessment.
+- If doctors suspect TEF/EA during pregnancy, the team at our Fetal Care and Treatment Center team can do a detailed assessment.
 We help you prepare for what lies ahead.

 - We work with your birth hospital to arrange the special care your baby will need at birth and as they travel by ambulance to Seattle Children’s soon after they are born.